|

 can I do?

-If you are working in the field of veterinary medicine and would like to become
+If you are working in the field of veterinary medicine and

-a credentialed technician you now have options that haven't been there before.
+would like to become a credentialed technician you now have options that

-classes but also part-time programs and evening programs, so it's worth
+not only offer daytime classes but also part-time programs and evening

-checking them out!
-Be aware that there are also AVMA nationally accredited
+programs, so it's worth checking them out!
+Be aware that there are also AVMA

-keep your job and earn your degree!
-Please see our Vet Tech Schools Page
+that allow you to go to school, keep your job and earn your degree!
+Please see

-for more information on these programs.
+information on these programs.

 I'm a NAVTA member, why should I be an OAVT member?